 The Local Government Act 1995 (the Act) outlines the role of council, elected members and the Chief Executive Officer (CEO).
 Ambiguity in these roles can be a source of dispute within local governments.
 Amendments to further define these roles and responsibilities in the Act will help to address this.

 New principles will be included in the Act to foster a culture of better practice, based on the recommendations of the Local Government Review Panel Report.
 New principles will include:

 Local governments will be required to introduce a communications agreement outlining communications process between councillors and the CEO.
 It will outline, amongst other things, how information will be requested and received by councillors.

 Elected members will only be able to use the title of their local government position while performing their role in an official capacity.

-Roles will be further defined, providing a greater understanding of the CEO’s responsibilities and clear delineation between the functions of council and the CEO, as leader of the administration.
+The roles of the CEO, elected members, council and mayor/president will be further defined.
+This will provide a greater understanding of the CEO’s responsibilities and a clear delineation between the functions of council and the CEO, as leader of the administration.

 Do not submit enquiries with this form.